royveshovda/deep-reinforcement-learning/p3_collab-compet/README.md

 For the 3rd and final project in Udacity Deep Reinforcement Learning Nanodegree, the challenge was to make 2 agents play tennis.
 ![tennis](tennis.png)

+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## Installation
 Follow instructions here to get the environemtn up and running: [https://github.com/udacity/deep-reinforcement-learning](https://github.com/udacity/deep-reinforcement-learning)